wp-plugins/magic-fields-2-toolkit/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.5.1 =
+* save post content as a content template(content macro)
+* psuedo field to generate the shortcode to use a content template(content macro)

 = 0.5.0.2 =
 * fix some css problems on Firefox and some anomalies with the video shortcode on Firefox